ICT-Infer/timelog/README.md

 #### Entering data

-After you've added one or more regular users (see above), you *could* then begin entering data into django-timelog right now at `http://example.com:8000/admin/timelog/` (substitute your server host name or IP address for `example.com`).
+After you've added one or more regular users (see above), you *could* then begin entering data into timelog-core right now at `http://example.com:8000/admin/timelog/` (substitute your server host name or IP address for `example.com`).
 It's not great but it's better than nothing.